bashtools/cassandra-s3-backup/README.md

   -B, backup
     Default action is to take a backup

-  -b, --gcsbucket
+  -b, --s3bucket
-   Google Cloud Storage bucket used in deployment and by the cluster.
+   S3 bucket used in deployment and by the cluster.

   -c, --clear-old-ss
     Clear any old SnapShots taken prior to this backup run to save space